ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 ## Discarding the OSCORE Security Context # {#discard-context}

-There are a number of cases where C or RS have to discard the OSCORE Security Context, and may establish a new one (see {{establish-new-context}}).
+There are a number of cases where C or RS have to discard the OSCORE Security Context that they share, and may establish a new one (see {{establish-new-context}}).

 C MUST discard the current OSCORE Security Context shared with RS when any of the following occurs.

 * The OSCORE Sender Sequence Number space of C is exhausted.

-* The access token associated with the OSCORE Security Context becomes invalid, for example due to expiration or revocation.
+* The access token associated with the OSCORE Security Context becomes invalid, for example, due to expiration or revocation.

 * C receives a number of unprotected 4.01 (Unauthorized) responses to OSCORE-protected requests, which are sent to RS and protected using the same OSCORE Security Context.
 The exact number of such received responses needs to be specified by the application.
-This may for example happen due to lack of storage in RS, which then sends the "AS Request Creation Hints" message (see {{Section 5.3 of RFC9200}}).
+This can happen, for example, due to lack of storage at RS, which then sends the "AS Request Creation Hints" message (see {{Section 5.3 of RFC9200}}).

-* The authentication credential of C (of RS) becomes invalid, e.g., due to expiration or revocation, and it was used as CRED\_I (CRED\_R) in the EDHOC session to establish the OSCORE Security Context.
+* The authentication credential of C (of RS) becomes invalid, e.g., due to expiration or revocation, and it was used as AUTH\_CRED\_C (AUTH\_CRED\_RS) in the EDHOC session to establish the OSCORE Security Context.

 RS MUST discard the current OSCORE Security Context shared with C when any of the following occurs:

 * The OSCORE Sender Sequence Number space of RS is exhausted.

-* The access token associated with the OSCORE Security Context becomes invalid, for example due to expiration or revocation.
+* The access token associated with the OSCORE Security Context becomes invalid, for example, due to expiration or revocation.

-* The authentication credential of C (of RS) becomes invalid (e.g., due to expiration or revocation), and it was used as CRED\_I (CRED\_R) in the EDHOC session to establish the OSCORE Security Context.
+* The authentication credential of C (of RS) becomes invalid (e.g., due to expiration or revocation), and it was used as AUTH\_CRED\_C (AUTH\_CRED\_RS) in the EDHOC session to establish the OSCORE Security Context.

-After a new access token is successfully uploaded to RS, and a new OSCORE Security Context is established between C and RS, messages still in transit that were protected with the previous OSCORE Security Context might not be successfully verified by the recipient, since the old OSCORE Security Context might have been discarded.
+After a new access token is successfully uploaded to RS and a new OSCORE Security Context is established between C and RS, messages still in transit that were protected with the previous OSCORE Security Context might not be successfully verified by the recipient, since the old OSCORE Security Context might have been discarded.
 This means that messages sent shortly before C has uploaded the new access token to RS might not be successfully accepted by the recipient.

 Furthermore, implementations may want to cancel CoAP observations at RS, if registered before the new OSCORE Security Context has been established.
 Alternatively, applications need to implement a mechanism to ensure that, from then on, messages exchanged within those observations are going to be protected with the newly derived OSCORE Security Context.